dominickpastore/ruddr/docs/updaters.rst

 Type: ``standard``

-This updater is compatible with a wide variety of providers that mimic an API first introduced by DynDNS (dyn.com, now owned by Oracle).
+This updater is compatible with a wide variety of providers that mimic an API first introduced by Dyn (previously DynDNS, now owned by Oracle).
 Despite the updater's name, the API is not officially standardized.
 However, it has effectively become a de facto standard.
 If your provider supports updates via a URL that looks like ``http[s]://<hostname>/nic/update?myip=<IP address>`` or